 Canagliflozin Research Aims

-Velagliflozin and canagliflozin are sodium-glucose co-transport 2 (SGLT2) inhibitors.
-The drugs have been researched in horses.
+Velagliflozin and canagliflozin are sodium-glucose co-transport 2 (SGLT2) inhibitors that have been researched in horses.
 These SGLT2 drugs reduce renal glucose reabsorption, promote glucosuria (the presence of glucose in the urine), and consequently decrease blood glucose and insulin concentrations.

-Research has shown that short-term treatment with SGLT2 inhibitors decreases the postprandial (after a meal) insulin response in insulin dysregulated (ID) horses.
-The aim of this study was to investigate the effects on postprandial insulin responses, serum triglyceride (TG), and glutamate dehydrogenase (GLDH) concentrations in ID horses treated with canagliflozin for up to two years.
+Research has shown that short-term treatment with SGLT2 inhibitors decreases the postprandial (after a meal) insulin response in insulin-dysregulated (ID) horses.
+This study aimed to investigate the effects on postprandial insulin responses, serum triglyceride (TG), and glutamate dehydrogenase (GLDH) concentrations in ID horses treated with canagliflozin for up to two years.

 Canagliflozin Research Results